loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - creates or upgrades the `vind` cluster
 - installs vCluster Platform, Argo CD, ESO, and Forgejo
 - registers the shared Forgejo Actions runner via offline registration and stores its secret in-cluster
+- builds and pushes a small Forgejo runner job image so workflow containers already have the Docker CLI
 - annotates `clusters.management.loft.sh/loft-cluster` with `domainPrefix`, `domain`, and `sleepTimeZone`
 - runs local placeholder replacement
 - pushes the repo into Forgejo
+- seeds the repo Actions secrets needed by the Forgejo `build-push` workflow
 - builds and pushes the `src/` demo image to the Forgejo container registry
 - creates the Argo CD Forgejo secrets
 - updates the Argo CD `cluster-local` secret that controls which use-case appsets are selected